 Prerequisites: Open to graduate students in the CSE program, others with consent.
 Recommended preparation: MATH 3160, CSE 3500, CSE 3502, and CSE 4702 or the equivalent.

 Grading Basis: Graded

-This course covers modern cryptography emphasizing provable security and concrete constructions based on the hardness of specific computational problems.
-After surveying some basic cryptographic primitives and associated number-theoretic constructions, the course focuses on public-key infrastructure and protocols: it will cover such topics as digital signatures, identification and key-exchange schemes, distributed key generation, blind signatures, zero-knowledge proofs, and private function computation.
+Modern cryptography, emphasizing provable security and concrete constructions based on the hardness of specific computational problems.
+After surveying some basic cryptographic primitives and associated number-theoretic constructions, focuses on public-key infrastructure and protocols: it will cover such topics as digital signatures, identification and key-exchange schemes, distributed key generation, blind signatures, zero-knowledge proofs, and private function computation.